-When it comes to cons, we couldn’t find many except for the fact that RMS power handling is a bit lacking when compared to some other subs we’ve reviewed ,but given the size of the woofer, we assure you that it’s totally acceptable.
+When it comes to cons, we couldn’t find many except that RMS power handling is a bit lacking compared to some other subs we’ve reviewed, but given the size of the woofer, we assure you that it’s totally acceptable.

 Advantages of Having the Best Powered Subwoofers

-Aside from just being more compact, there are a lot of advantages to using this type of subs.
+Aside from just being more compact, there are many advantages to using this type of subs.

 - Relatively easy installation process & Convenience: Matching the output power of an amplifier to a subwoofer can be a bit complicated for inexperienced users.
 It’s well-known that subs require more power than typical speakers to reproduce low-frequency sounds.
 If an external amplifier doesn’t put out enough power, the sub(s) begins to distort.
 Moreover, because some high-powered, large subs are too powerful,they can easily drain your car’s battery.
 In the case of powered-subs,however,both the amp and the subwoofer are pre-configured and optimized to work in conjunction, so there’s no need to bother yourself with matching an external amp.

 - Compactness and Space-Saving : Powered subwoofer are compact in size & weight when compared to passive subwoofers.
 They take up less space in a vehicle, and that makes them best suited for smaller cars or where space is an issue – Sport cars for example.